nushell/nushell.github.io/lang-guide/lang-guide.md

 # => SQLiteDatabase
 ```

-The output from describe is 'SQLiteDatabase', which is a CustomValue data type.
+The output from describe is `SQLiteDatabase`, which is a CustomValue data type.

 The dataframe example:

-Note:  You need to have dataframes compiled in Nushell for the following
-example to work.See [Dataframes: Nushell](https://www.nushell.sh/book/dataframes.html)
+Note: You need to have dataframes compiled in Nushell for the following example to work.
+See [Dataframes: Nushell](https://www.nushell.sh/book/dataframes.html)

 ```nu
 ls | dfr into-df | describe